background image

 Parks & Recreation

 Site4Enjoy a picnic, tennis, a softball game, or swings and climbing toys for the children.
 Duck Lake and its interconnecting canals offer great boating, fishing and other water activities.
-Reserve a park for a private event by contacting the City Convention Center office at 360-289-9586.
+Reserve a park for a private event by filling out a Special Event Application and returning it to the City Clerk's office at 801 Minard Ave NW Building A to reserve the day and time for your event.

 City Parks